 Ketogenic diets might prove hard to follow, since they require time and dedication to cook and consume the appropriate meals.
-Carbohydrates are everywhere.
-Most snacks, most common mains, breakfast, lunch, dinner… Sated already offered a very successful powder product.
-But sometimes, you just need it then.
-In an instant.
+Carbohydrates are everywhere: snacks, takeaways, sandwiches, salads, desserts… As a solution, Sated already offered a very successful keto powder product.
+But sometimes even this is not handy enough.
 That is what Sated Ready-to-Drink comes to solve.
-And apparently it is very needed, since it surpassed its original goal in kickstarter 8-fold in the first 24h.
+And apparently it is very needed, since it surpassed its original goal in Kickstarter 8-fold in the first 24h.
 The best opening for any food product.
 So, should we jump into the hype-train?
 Is it really that good?
-Let’s find out in this Sated Ready-to-Drink Review.
+Let’s find out in this Sated Ready-to-Drink review.

 Flavours: Chocolate and Vanilla.